FrankDocu/Lichess-Development-Onboarding/translation_context.md

+// It is recommended to enable _text wrapping_ to read this page.

+// The contexts tend to follow a format of first describing what action the string does, or what it informs the player about in other words.
+It could also be a description of a feature, such as computer analysis or the forum.
+Afterwards, each page the strings appear on is noted, preferably with a link to the pages for visual confirmation should the translator desire it.

+// The content of format specifiers ("%s") is _always_ described at the start of the context, should any exist in the source strings.
+// Recommendations on how to translate the string are generally placed at the end of the translation context.
+Sometimes, an alternate way to phrase the original English string is placed at the start to ensure the sentence is understood.
+In rare situations, the functional context of the string is placed first (e.g. "Teams"); this is purely because lichess does not support grouping translatable strings as of yet.
+// Technical words such as "part of the <head>" are to be avoided at all costs.
+When they do occur, a rigorous description must _always_ be trailing them, since translations are constantly being refined after being completed and even new ones are rarely translated in one go.
+The most prominent example of this are the lengthy but necessary descriptions of HTML's title attribute ("title text [what you see when ...]" and so on).
+// Contexts are to be kept as short as possible, while maintaining grammatical sense.
+Therefore, statements such as "This sentence is self-explanatory" have no place in the contexts.

+// There is no guideline on what pronoun to use when giving examples, but addressing the translator directly (the second person) is preferred.
+In synoptical descriptions, passive voice is preferred.
+// Stylistically, the author of this document prefers [WP:MOS](https://en.wikipedia.org/wiki/WP:MOS).
+This style guide includes insightful guidelines about all aspects of the usage of the English language.
+For instance, it recommends against the usage of contractions (e.g. "It's" as opposed to "It is").
+However, these guidelines are beyond the scope of this document.

 Play with a friend=One of the 3 rectangular buttons on the "Play" page (http://lichess.org/).
 This creates a unique URL that you can send to someone and play.

 Invite a friend to play with you=The title text (what you see when you hover the mouse over) of the "Play with a friend" button on the "Play" page (http://lichess.org).

 Play with the machine=One of the 3 rectangular buttons on the "Play" page (http://lichess.org/).
 Translate "machine" as "[chess] engine" if it sounds better in your language, omitting the word "chess".

 Challenge the artificial intelligence=The title text (what you see when you hover the mouse over) of "Play with the machine".
+"Challenge" here is used as a verb.

 To invite someone to play, give this URL=This appears after you have created a game for a friend (through the "Play with a friend" menu).
 Feel free to translate "URL" as "address", or whatever is most familiar in your language.

 Game Over=This appears in the right-hand side box when a game ends.

-Waiting for opponent=This appears after you have created a public game (through the "Create a game" menu), while you are waiting for an opponent to join it.
+Waiting for opponent=Indicates you are waiting for an opponent to join your game.
+This appears after you have created a public game (through the "Create a game" menu).

-Waiting=This appears in the box while you are playing a game, and are waiting for your opponent to make a move or otherwise finish his/her turn.
+Waiting=This appears in the right-hand side box while you are playing a game, and are waiting for your opponent to make a move and finish his/her turn.

 Your turn=This appears in the box while you are playing a game.
 It indicates it is your turn to play.